standingdreams/project-n/README.md

 # Project N
-Web app for a UK based not for profit organisation.
+Web app for a UK based non-profit organisation.